 About 18 months ago, I wrote a blog post called, Why I Stopped Wearing an Apple Watch.
 18 months later, the Apple Watch has returned to my wrist.
 Why?
 I enjoyed wearing mechanical watches.
 I really did.
 I bought, (and sold), several different models as I explored the types of watches that I thought I might like to wear.
 I read blog posts, watched YouTube videos and joined online watch communities to learn as much as I could.
 However, I ultimately decided that the best watch for me is the Apple Watch.
 Ironic, right?
 Here’s why I went full circle and returned to the fold.Continue reading Why I Started Wearing an Apple Watch…Again

 When iPads and MacBooks started to work their way into classrooms, so did the Apple TV.
 Why?
-It was an easy way for teachers to project their device wirelessly to a projector using AirPlay.
+It was an easy way for teachers to project their devices wirelessly to a projector using AirPlay.
 The Apple TV could sit, unnoticed, on top of an LCD projector and remain idle until it was needed.
-The only problem, was the cost.
+The only problem was the cost.
 At $149 for an Apple TV HD, it was not an insignificant outlay, particularly if you were buying 50 or more for all the classrooms in your school.
 However, an Apple TV isn’t the only way to use AirPlay in your classroom.
 You can use a Roku instead.Continue reading How to Use AirPlay Without an Apple TV

 Live Photos are a great way to add life to moments of joy that you capture with your iPhone or iPad camera.
 When a photo isn’t enough, but a video is overkill, the Live Photo is exactly what you need.
 They are enabled by default on all iOS devices, but they are easy to turn off by mistake.
 In this guide we will look at how to enable, edit and convert live photos so that you can take full advantage of this fun file format!